granada-pool/ADA/README.md

 Hosted in Switzerland and Germany and operated by a cool vegan software engineer.

+We strive to sustainibly decentralize the Cardano ecosystem

-We use ASUS Mini PCs with 16GB RAM and 256GB SSD.
+We use ASUS Mini PCs PN40 with 16GB RAM and 256GB SSD.

-GranADA monthly helps refugee families in countries with humanitarian crisis by contributing to the World Food Programm
+GranADA helps refugee families in countries with humanitarian crisis by monthly supporting to the World Food Programm

 https://sharethemeal.org/en/table.html

-We also focus on educating and informing the Spanish-speaking community about blockchain and the Cardano project.
+We also focus on educating and informing the Spanish-speaking community about blockchain and the Cardano ecosystem.

 Thank you for your trust and for joining the blockchain revolution!